railroadmedia/remotestorage/README.md

 Run `$ php artisan vendor:publish` to copy the config file and create a *remotestorage.php* file in your application's */config* directory.
 This will take the values you supplied in the *.env* file and pass them needed.

+### Automated Tests For This Package
+Copy `.env.testing.example` to just `.env.testing`.
+Add your s3 aws details.
+DO NOT USE A BUCKET WHICH CANNOT BE WIPED.
+Random items from the bucket may be deleted during testing.

 ### Use